 A fundamental aspect of being in a relationship is being able to communicate openly with your partner.
 Strong communication is key to a successful long-term relationship, and it helps couples find their financial footing.

-Here are a few suggestions for starting and maintaining healthy dialogue with your significant other:
+Here are a few suggestions for starting and maintaining a healthy dialogue with your significant other:

 - Air out your aspirations: Be completely open and honest about your life aspirations to help establish common ground.
 Set clear goals and envision the type of lifestyle you want for yourselves currently as well as years down the line.